ycm-core/YouCompleteMe/README.md

 **Important:** we assume that you are using the `cmd.exe` command prompt and that you know how to add an executable to the PATH environment variable.

-Make sure you have at least Vim 7.3.598 with python2 support.
+Make sure you have at least Vim 7.3.598 with python2 or python3 support.
 You can check the version by typing `:version` inside Vim.
-Take note of the Vim architecture, i.e.
-32 or 64-bit.
+Take note of the Vim architecture, i.e.  32 or 64-bit.
 It will be important when choosing the python2 installer.
 We recommend using a 64-bit client.
 Don't worry, [a frequently updated copy of 64-bit Vim][vim64-win-download] is available.

 Install YouCompleteMe with [Vundle][].